scunning1987/medialive_multi_channel_controller/README.md

 ## Overview

-This is a solution designed for companies or individuals that have a need to do accurate source switching on their live event channels.
-The full-features MediaLive Scheduling API/SDK makes this possible.
-Other core AWS services have been used to create a very robust and lightweight solution.
+This is a solution designed for companies or individuals that have a need the following features:

+- Easy channel creation at scale, including MediaPackage and MediaConnect resources
+- Visual feedback on channel status
+- Granular and global control of channel starting and stopping
+- Switching inputs
+- Multiple output types supported: Statistical Multiplexing, and HLS OTT

 ## Architecture